MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

     + FullyQualifiedErrorId : ExceptionWhenSetting
 ```

+For more information on available attributes, see
+[about_Functions_Advanced_Parameters][03].

 ## Inheritance in PowerShell classes

 You can extend a class by creating a new class that derives from an existing
 class.
 The derived class inherits the properties of the base class.
 You can add
 or override methods and properties as required.

-PowerShell does not support multiple inheritance.
-Classes cannot inherit from
+PowerShell doesn't support multiple inheritance.
+Classes can't inherit from
 more than one class.
 However, you can use interfaces for that purpose.

-Inheritance implementation is defined by the `:` operator; which means to
+An inheritance implementation is defined using the `:` syntax to extend the
-extend this class or implements these interfaces.
-The derived class should
+class or implement interfaces.
+The derived class should always be leftmost in
-always be leftmost in the class declaration.
+the class declaration.

-### Example using simple inheritance syntax

-This example shows the simple PowerShell class inheritance syntax.
+This example shows the basic PowerShell class inheritance syntax.

 ```powershell
 Class Derived : Base {...}